thejayhaykid/astro-blog/src/content/blog/engineering/python-kata.md

 > Test-driven development (TDD) is a software development process relying on software requirements being converted to test cases before software is fully developed, and tracking all software development by repeatedly testing the software against all test cases.
 This is as opposed to software being developed first and test cases created later.

-> Red, Green, Repeat
+_"Red, Green, Repeat"_

-Well, strict TDD is very restricting and slows down my process a lot.
+Strict TDD is very restricting and slows down my process a lot.
 Which is a good structure when you are starting out.
 And looking at the time on this, I was pretty early in my career at the time.
 But when doing TDD, it is difficult to ensure that

----

 ## Where to start

 Following TDD as required for this exercise, you need to start with a test.
-My first ["real commit"](https://github.com/thejayhaykid/babysitter-kata/commit/6b410171369ecb2581de8b269521677928c2694a) is really just project setup which will vary depending on your tech stack.
+My first ["real commit"](https://github.com/thejayhaykid/babysitter-kata/commit/6b410171369ecb2581de8b269521677928c2694a) is project setup which will vary depending on your tech stack.
 You can see mine is setting up a Python project with `virtualenv` to manage dependencies.

 My first commit beyond setup is a [failing test only](https://github.com/thejayhaykid/babysitter-kata/commit/3c73d70ea74c15f297537aecfb8dae1e5b68bbc3).

 > Red, Green, Repeat

-It's a simple unit test that is guranteed to fail because it is trying to initialize a class that doesn't exist yet.
+This fails due to initializing a class that doesn't exist yet.

 ```python
 from babysitter import Sitter